ndcffd7yvh-commits/work-calendar/README.md

-# Abdel Calendar Sync
+# Calendar Sync

-Automatically syncs Abdel's planning from Dropbox to an `.ics` file that your iPhone can subscribe to.
+Automatically syncs planning from Dropbox to an `.ics` file that your iPhone can subscribe to.

 ## How it works